allan-d-c/Combinatorics-Interview-Challenge/Solution.md

 # Step 4

-The final step is to combine the debt fractions with the populations in kind of a "dot product" operation to yeild how many permutations have been lost to debt from the start of the permutation space.
+The final step is to combine the debt fractions with the populations in kind of a "dot product" operation to yield how many permutations have been lost to debt from the start of the permutation space.
 In our example this would be shown below (this time the - does mean minus!):